 Ask your doctor about medications for depression and anxiety.

 Chemotherapy can interfere with your body’s ability to make platelets, which are blood cells that help stop bleeding when you get a cut or bruise.
 That may lead to a problem called thrombocytopenia.
-The following are signs of excessive bleeding.
+The following are signs of excessive bruising and bleeding.
 If you notice them, report them to your doctor:

 Small red spots under the skin

 Signs of blood in your urine (reddish or pinkish color)